ANP leader blames govt for post-merger problems in ex-Fata

 PESHAWAR: The Awami National Party (ANP) on Tuesday blamed the government’ negligence for the post-merger problems in erstwhile tribal districts.

+The extremist elements were regrouping in the merged districts, he claimed, adding that their activities must be controlled or else it could cause uncontrollable damage.

+Aimal Wali said that the Taliban were regrouping in South Waziristan, adding that the committee held a peace march in the district.
+He said that target killings and Taliban’s regrouping in North Waziristan was also a big hurdle to peace in the area.

-The ANP provincial chief claimed that influential people were cutting forests in North Waziristan while the locals were not allowed to get woods from their own forests.
+He claimed that influential people were cutting forests in North Waziristan while the locals were not allowed to get woods from their own forests.
 He also claimed that the markets constructed by the government were of low standard.
 He said that coalmines had been illegally occupied and tribes had been deprived of their rights, adding that mines issue in Darra Adamkhel had been resolved but it became a bone of contention between two tribes due to the lack of interest on part of the administration.
-The ANP leader maintained that Taliban were regrouping in Bajaur, adding that militants were collecting extortion from the public but the government was not bothered.

-Aimal Wali said that Kukikhel tribe in Khyber district had been demanding the IDPs status for months but the government was indifferent to their plight.
-The Pak-Afghan trade routes must be opened as the economy of Khyber Pakhtunkhwa was dependent on the trade between the two countries, he added.

-He said the government had neither worked on the allocation of three percent share in the National Finance Commission award nor released the promised amount of Rs100 billion annually for the development of these districts.